New York Herb School - Institute of Herbal Medicine & Nutrition. The Art of Healing with Herbs & Food.

 THE METAL ELEMENT: RESPIRATORY SYSTEM & LARGE INTESTINE.

 The Lungs control “qi,” taking the energy from the environment to feed the body.
-They control breath and assist the heart with circulation of blood and energy.
+They control breath and assist the heart with the circulation of blood and energy.
 Breath regulates respiration, supports metabolism, and controls pulse.
 Discussion of the “Shan Haun Lun” theory of cold-induced disorders and the theory of Febrile Diseases including fire toxins – bacteria & viruses, the lungs in harmony and disease; inflammation, deficient lung qi, environmental allergies, bronchitis & asthma, the importance of breath; skin disorders, formulas, herbs & diet strategies to heal imbalances The forces of autumn create dryness in Heaven and metal on Earth; they create the lung organ and the skin upon the body…and the nose, and the white color, and the pungent flavor…the emotion grief, and the ability to make a weeping sound Inner –Classic

 CHINESE HERBAL MEDICINE IN THE MODERN CLINIC: